Personal stories of Jo Pilon and her daughter Kate Pilon, the co-founders

 Certificate IV Training and Assessment

-For the last 15+ years I have had the perfect position for me, working in Training & Development, Information and Digital Literacy as a Library Manager with vocational education.
-My job was so varied, interspersed with training people in information literacy and new learning technologies, writing project submissions, reports and presentations all the while encouraging students to achieve their goals.
-During this time I also wrote numerous job applications for clients from different industries and demographics, helping them to successfully gain employment in their chosen jobs.
+Living in rural and regional areas often means compromising your "perfect fit" career and I was no exception, for 15+ years I had the perfect position for me, working in Training & Development, Information and Digital Literacy as a Library Manager with vocational education.
+My job was varied, interspersed with training people in information literacy and new learning technologies, writing project submissions, reports and presentations all the while encouraging students to achieve their goals but the sting in the tail was the two hour commute to and from work.

-The experience and expertise I have acquired in the variety of workplaces I have worked in and the study I have done has given me skills, knowledge and understanding that I will be able to use to help you choose, plan and move forward to success in your chosen career path.
+Having lived in rural and regional areas all my life I know how geographic isolation can affect your career choices and I want to help you to overcome any barriers that you may encounter.
+This understanding along with the experience and expertise I have acquired in the variety of workplaces I have worked and the study I have done has given me extensive understanding of the skills, knowledge and understanding that I will be able to use to help you choose, plan and upskill so you move forward to success in your chosen career path.

 Based in regional New South Wales, I look forward to using my academic knowledge, work experience and life skills to help others find their own exciting and rewarding career.